syncfusion-content/blazor-docs/blazor/blazor-playground/package-manager.md

 You can install nuget packages by clicking the nuget asset manager.
 Search for the necessary nuget package and install based on the available versions.
 The selected package also install its necessary dependency packages.
 So there is no need for installing the dependency packages.

-N>Blazor playground is a WASM application, so it can only install client-side packages.
-Server-side packages are cannot be installed.

 For example, Click the package section in the nuget asset manager.
 Search for Syncfusion.Blazor.Calendar and install the package based on available version.
 Add the necessary using statements.
 Here, the calendar component is added to Index.razor.

 ```csharp